UNDERSTANDING MASSACHUSETTS AUTO INSURANCE SELECTIONS PAGES:

 Does this picture look familiar?
-It should – it is a copy of a Mass car insurance coverage selections page, and a good one to boot.
-We have highlighted four important Parts, which are often overlooked and, in our experience, not understood: Parts 3, 5, 6, and 12.
+It should – it is a copy of a Massachusetts car insurance coverage selections page, and a good one to boot.
+We have highlighted three important “Parts”, which are often overlooked and, in our experience, not understood: Parts 3, 5, and 12.
 Find your personal car selections page and compare it with this example.
-If yours doesn’t look like the example, call your agent immediately to find out what it will cost to increase your current policy to what Ballin and Associates considers to be a good example of “full” coverage.
+If yours doesn’t look like the example, call your agent immediately to find out what it will cost to increase your current policy to what our firm considers to be a good example of “full” coverage.

 Over the years, we have been very successful making claims under these Parts.
 Fortunately, some of our clients had protected themselves by increasing these Parts before they suffered harms in a motor vehicle incident.
-On the other hand, unfortunately, many of our clients’ policy limits were too low or simply had no protection at all under one or more these Parts.
+On the other hand, unfortunately, many of our clients’ policy limits were too low or simply had no protection at all.

 Here’s a quick summary of how some of the overlooked Parts of your car insurance protect you.
 For more information about how these and other Parts protect you, feel free to email or call me with any questions.